williammilisic/cloudcloud.dev/index.md

 > Cloud Cloud Dot Dev is about things, topics and aha-moments I encounter on a daily basis that I think may be interesting for saving and that also may be interesting for others to learn about or discover.
 <br/>

+17 September 2024
+* A true classic, the CIA field guide to [reduce productivity](https://www.linkedin.com/posts/williammilisic_sabotage-organisation-productivity-activity-7241868679536140288-i9Ws) in the workplace.

 ## 7 September 2024
 * "*You know who the best managers are?
 They're the great individual contributors, who never, ever want to be a manager, but decide they have to be a manager because no one else will do as good of a job as them.*" - Steve Jobs in a 1985 interview <br/><br/>
 * [Book review](https://www.linkedin.com/posts/williammilisic_give-and-take-why-helping-others-drives-activity-7238073568121520128-uIlw) of Adam Grant's "Give and Take".